 - Upon completion of the project, students must write a properly formatted research paper which must be submitted to the UF Journal of Undergraduate Research (JUR) or other scholarly journal for publication.

-- If selected, students must attend an orientation session at the Undergraduate Research Symposium on Thursday, March 23, 2017.
+- If selected, students must attend an orientation session at the Undergraduate Research Symposium.

 - PLEASE NOTE: Askew Scholars cannot hold both awards unless they can clearly demonstrate two entirely different research subjects.